birnadam/Vidi/README.md

 # Vidi

-*Currently being worked on, ReadMe will be updated by 9/13/19*

 **MVP Beta version includes:**
 Auth functions: Signing up, signing in, and signing out<br>
 Chat functions: Able to create chat channel, and chat<br>